-Given its use of a waterless cooling system, partial tree preservation and extensive off-site tree planting, and nature based landscaping approaches, the project is partially aligned with Developing Suburbs policy recommendations which state "There is a need in these areas for additional preservation of critical environmental locations and resources, as well as agricultural and forest uses."
-It could be better aligned with Developing Suburbs policies through the reduction of stream buffer impacts and the allocation of some revenue generated to support conservation land acquisition elsewhere in the City.
+The project is not well aligned with Developing Suburbs policy recommendations which state "There is a need in these areas for additional preservation of critical environmental locations and resources, as well as agricultural and forest uses."
+It could be better aligned with these policies through the reduction of stream buffer impacts, the retention of more of the eixsting forested site, and the allocation of some of the annual \$18 million in Union City revenue generated to support conservation land acquisition elsewhere in the City.
 Union City leadership and staff, along with the applicant team, should collaborate closely to ensure optimal sensitivity to the needs of nearby local governments, neighborhoods, and natural systems.